john-azzaro/Study-CSS-Grid/README.md

 # CSS Grid Study

 ## What is the CSS Grid Study?
-Test CSS Grid functionality, notes, obeservations, etc.
+CSS Grid Study is collection of sample studies, tips, tricks, and observations about CSS Grid.

 ## What are the basics of CSS Grid?